 Warm Light Guided Meditation Series: Stress Relief and Whole Body Relaxation

-All of our bodies hold onto certain clues of how we’re feeling.
-It’s up to us to pay attention to what our bodies are telling us.
-It can be really easy to ignore, if we’re not attuned to what’s going on.
+All of our bodies hold onto certain clues to how we’re feeling.
+It’s up to us to pay attention to what our bodies are telling us and it can be really easy to ignore or miss the clues, if we’re not paying attention to what’s going on.

-It may be helpful to explore our Body Clues Activity to really identify your specific emotional experience of all of these different emotions, but here’s a quick overview of how your body responds to stress:
+It may be helpful to explore our Body Clues Activity to really identify your specific emotional experience of different emotions, but here’s a quick overview of how your body responds to stress:

 • Stress hormones get released.